Visit our volunteer zone to apply to be a volunteer and book onto events.

 What can a group of volunteers get involved in?

-Our services focus on peer education, which means we have to make sure that the number of adults does not exceed the number of young people at our events.
-For this reason, we have to limit the number of adult volunteers at Clubs, Camps and Wheelchair Skills Training schemes.
+Our services focus on peer education, which means we have to make sure that the number of adults does not exceed the number of young people at our events unless this is necessary at the specific event.
+For this reason, we usually have to limit the number of adult volunteers at Clubs and Wheelchair Skills Training schemes.

 Do you offer short-term volunteering?

-Due to the nature of our work with young people, we ask that volunteers working directly with young people can commit to a minimum of 5 days per year as a minimum.
+Due to the nature of our work with young people, we ask that volunteers working directly with young people can commit to a minimum of 5 days per year as a minimum (which usually covers around a 6 month period).

 Other volunteering can be more flexible, and you can join in activities for just a few weeks if this is what you would like.
-Please see the Fundraising Volunteers pages, or our Volunteer Speaker role.
+Please email us about our fundraising opportunities, or our Volunteer Speaker role.

 Who can apply?